Skip to main content

 Lifecycle Methods

 Extensions can customise the editor via these LifeCycle Methods.
-Even core functionality like the creation of Schema is added to remirror via and Extension.
+Even core functionality like the creation of Schema is added to remirror via an Extension.
 The following is an outline of the lifecycle methods you can use while working with remirror.

 onCreate